 “Thank you for all your wonderful work and amazing service to the community.
 There have been many months that my family would have gone without food if it wasn’t for Food for People.
 All of your volunteers and employees always have a bright and sunny disposition.
 Again, thank you!”

 Interested in volunteering in the Choice Pantry?
-We have many positions available such as: receptionist, intake interviewer, shoppers’ helper, computer data entry, warehouse assistant, volunteer meal cook and assistant to the cook.
+We have many positions available such as: receptionist, intake interviewer, shoppers’ helper, warehouse assistant, volunteer meal cook and assistant to the cook.
 Click here to visit our volunteer information page, and find out about these and many other volunteer opportunities